davidvonthenen/2026-odsc-ai-east-agentic-quant/README.md

-# ODSC AI East Workshop - Less Compute, More Impact: How Model Quantization Fuels the Next Wave of Agentic AI
+# ODSC AI East Tutorial - Less Compute, More Impact: How Model Quantization Fuels the Next Wave of Agentic AI

-Welcome to the landing page for the session `Less Compute, More Impact: How Model Quantization Fuels the Next Wave of Agentic AI` at the `ODSC AI East 2026`.
+Welcome to the landing page for the session `Less Compute, More Impact: How Model Quantization Fuels the Next Wave of Agentic AI` at `ODSC AI East 2026`.

 ## What to Expect